Module 06: Transformer

 Introduction

 The transformer decoder block is the building block of GPT-style language models.
-Stack 12-96 of these blocks, and you get models like GPT-2, GPT-3, or LLaMA.
+GPT-2, GPT-3, and LLaMA stack 12 to 96 of these blocks.

 • Multi-head attention from Module 05